 Seeds are relatively inexpensive and often your best bet if you fancy unusual varieties; this is especially true for edibles.
 The downside to seeds, of course, is that they require planning and patience.

 To speed up the seed-starting process, pick plants with a reputation for growing vigorously.
-These ‘Mignonette’ alpine strawberries (Fragaria vesca ‘Mignonette’, Zones 5–9) grow quickly and produce an abundance of tiny sweet berries all season long.
+The ‘Mignonette’ alpine strawberries (Fragaria vesca ‘Mignonette’, Zones 5–9) in the photo above grow quickly and produce an abundance of tiny sweet berries all season long.

 I planted the strawberry seedlings in an old dairy crate that I got for free at a local farm.
 To keep moisture and soil from deteriorating the wood, I placed a low, bowl-shaped plastic pot inside the crate.
 A walk through an architectural-salvage store scored the metal refrigerator bin—a rare but great find.
 The original metal label pleads for edible plantings, such as these colorful leaf lettuces.